 The Eclipse of Sex

-Before the middle of the 20th century, gender lived primarily, and discreetly, in the realm of grammar.
+Before the middle of the twentieth century, gender lived primarily, and discreetly, in the realm of grammar.
 As a basic word denoting a category, kind, or class, one might find references to “the feminine gender” as a synonym for womankind, but it was more customary to speak of words having gender—as words do in various languages, such as French and Spanish.
 By and large, however, individuals were categorized in terms of sex, as belonging to either the female sex or the male sex, a belonging readily displayed by the body.

 The sole use of the word “sex” to indicate manhood or womanhood reveals a particular understanding of these terms.
 Sex is seen as something innate, a given, a fact of nature readily recognized at birth, and one encompassing, or constituting, a person’s entire identity.
 This represents an essentialist understanding of sexed identity.
 In this view, human beings come into existence in two distinct forms, male and female, and this difference of sex occurs on the level of being itself; it is ontological, intrinsic.